 On-the-spot rewards are a great way to reward employees and increase performance more often than once a year, and such rewards don’t necessarily have to be monetary.
 Offer smaller bonuses for a specific behavior or result—bonuses like PTO, recognition in front of the company, or something they themselves might value.
 Give small rewards (such as a gift card) for small events and larger rewards for larger accomplishments.

 Monetary rewards are a fantastic idea!
-These types of rewards not only help boost performance, but they are also important for retaining the talent you need for your business to succeed.
+These types of rewards not only help boost performance but are also important for retaining the talent you need for your business to succeed.
 However, you shouldn’t rely on money alone to improve performance across the board.
 In fact, tangible rewards have certain benefits that cash can’t replicate.

 If bonuses, raises, and cash aren’t the only reward options out there (or if your business doesn’t have the budget for constant monetary rewards), what can you do?
 Here are some ideas: